yochannah/carpentries.org/_posts/2022/05/2022-05-02-workbench-beta.md

 ## TL;DR

-We will be transitioning some of the lessons to The Carpentries Workbench in the next few months as a beta test.
+We will be transitioning some of the lessons to [The Carpentries Workbench](https://carpentries.org/blog/2022/01/live-lesson-infrastructure/) in the next few months as a beta test.
 The beta test will live in parallel to the current lessons for at least two months before fully transitioning.
 If you are a maintainer, and would like to have your lesson enter the beta test, please [sign up and tell us about your lesson and when is the earliest time for you to start the beta testing][beta-test-signup-maintainer].

-We expect to transition all lessons (including incubator and lab) to use [The Carpentries Workbench][workbench] by January 2023.
+We expect to transition all lessons (including lessons in The Carpentries Incubator and The Carpentries Lab) to use [The Carpentries Workbench][workbench] by January 2023.

 ## Things are going to get beta

-We are pleased to announce that we are officially opening applications for maitnainers to volunteer for beta testing The Carpentries Workbench on their own lessons.
+We are pleased to announce that we are officially opening applications for maintainers to volunteer for beta testing The Carpentries Workbench on their own lessons.
 This post will be relatively short, but details can be found in [the presentation I gave during the April Maintainer Meeting][beta-test-slides].

-While we have lessons such as [The Workbench Documentation][workbench] and [Collaborative Lesson Development Training][ldt] that currently use the workbench, understanding the advantages and limitations of the workbench can only be achieved if we use it on a variety of lessons and maintainers. **The purpose of the beta phase is to test out the workbench in conditions that I have no control over.** Thus, we would like to get a breadth of lessons using The Workbench.
+While we have lessons such as [The Workbench Documentation][workbench] and [Collaborative Lesson Development Training][ldt] that currently use the workbench, understanding the advantages and limitations of the workbench can only be achieved if it is being used on a variety of lessons and tested by multiple maintainers. **The purpose of the beta phase is to test out the workbench in live conditions.**
+Thus, we would like to get a breadth of lessons using The Workbench.

 Before I go on, because I will be referring to two versions of any given lesson,